-Our current research and development efforts are focused on developing our lead products, TNX-102 and TNX-105.
-Our research and development expenses consist of manufacturing studies and the cost of drug ingredients used in such studies, fees paid to providers for conducting various clinical studies as well as for the analysis of the results of such studies and for other medical research addressing the potential efficacy of our drugs.
+Our current research and development efforts are focused on developing our lead product, TNX-102 SL, but we also expend some effort on our earlier pipeline programs.
+Our research and development expenses consist of manufacturing work and the cost of drug ingredients used in such work, fees paid to providers for conducting various clinical studies as well as for the analysis of the results of such studies, and for other medical research addressing the potential efficacy of our drugs.
 We believe that significant investment in product development is a competitive necessity, and we plan to continue these investments in order to be in a position to realize the potential of our product candidates and proprietary technologies.

-We plan to start the next phase of clinical trials for our product candidates TNX-102 and TNX-105 over the next 12 months, subject to raising necessary funds.
+We plan to start the next phase of clinical development for TNX-102 SL over the next six months, subject to raising necessary funds.
 Clinical trials can be very expensive.
 If these and additional necessary clinical trials are successful, we plan to prepare and submit applications to the FDA for marketing approval for our drug candidates.
 This process entails significant costs.
 As a result of these and other factors, we expect our research and development expenses to increase significantly over the next 12 to 24 months.